pingcap/docs-cn/tispark-overview.md

 - TiSpark: Data analysis and ETLs
 - TiKV: Data retrieval
 - Scheduling system: Report generation
-- ... and more

 Also, TiSpark supports distributed writes to TiKV.
 Compared with writes to TiDB by using Spark and JDBC, distributed writes to TiKV can implement transactions (either all data are written successfully or all writes fail), and the writes are faster.

 > **Warning:**
 >
 > Because TiSpark accesses TiKV directly, the access control mechanisms used by TiDB Server are not applicable to TiSpark.
+Since TiSpark v2.5.0, TiSpark supports user authentication and authorization, for more information, see [Security](/tispark-overview.md#security).

 ## Environment setup